wkearn/RasterIO.jl/README.md

 ## Provided Functions ##

-	open_raster(input::String,band::Int32,access::Int32)
+	open_raster(input::String,band::Int32=1,access::Int32=GA_ReadOnly)

 Opens the specified band in the specified raster file using GDAL. returns a Raster.
-Access is 0 for ReadOnly and 1 for Update, or use GA\_ReadOnly and GA\_Update
+Access is 0 for ReadOnly and 1 for Update, or use GA\_ReadOnly and GA\_Update.
+Defaults passed when you called `open_raster(input)` are band 1 and GA_ReadOnly

 	copy_raster(raster::Raster,destination::ASCIIString,driver::ASCIIString)